Her TV: History

-His TV started test broadcasting on December 2, 2007 and official broadcasting on December 31, 2007.
+Her TV started test broadcasting on December 2, 2007 and official broadcasting on December 31, 2007.
 It could be watched only with a standard-definition television or better.
 It closed on April 1, 2009, as Asia Television restructured their channels.

 Program

 Her TV mainly targeted a female audience, with such broadcasting as cosmic and fashion programs.
 It co-operated with a famous model international company, Icon Models, as the digit icon of the channel.